cuplsensor/cuplbackend/docs/specification/index.rst

 FR-API-1
 ~~~~~~~~~
-Only Administrators can create a box.
+Only Administrators can create a tag.

 FR-WEB-0
 ~~~~~~~~~